What is an elastomer

 Rubber is composed of long chains of randomly oriented molecules.
 These long chains are subject to entanglement and cross-linking.
 The entanglement has a significant impact on the viscoelastic properties such as stress relaxation.
 When a rubber is exposed to stress or strain energy, internal rearrangements such as rotation and extension of the polymer chains occur.
 These changes occur as a function of the energy applied, the duration and rate of application, as well as the temperature at which the energy is applied.
 ISO 1629 identifies approximately 25 elastomeric types.
-This chapter covers the various material types used in o-ring manufacture.

 |Elastomer ASTM||NBR Nitrile||EPM EPR||CR Neoprene||VMQ Silicone||FVMQ Fluoro silicone||EU Urethane||FKM Fluoro carbon||FFKM Perfluoro carbon||FEP encapsulated|